thomaslazar/qmailsmtpssld/README.md

 # qmailsmtpssld
 A NetBSD `rc.d` start script for running qmail-smdpd with sslserver.

+This script is useful for the approximately two other people on this planet that run qmail from `pkgsrc` on NetBSD and need to have a second instance of `qmail-smtpd` running with ssl support on port `465`.

 # pkgsrc dependencies
 -   [./net/ucspi-ssl](http://pkgsrc.se/net/ucspi-ssl) provides sslserver binary
 -   [./mail/qmail-run](http://pkgsrc.se/mail/qmail-run) provides qmailsendd and other scripts needed to run qmail on netbsd